CosmaLab/OligoPaint_design/README.md

 4. If aiming for case 3, get toeholds, also available in Streets folder.

 5. Get penalty table, again available in Streets folder.
-This is required to add MS and BS that can be used as PCR primers
+This is required to add MS and BS that can be used as PCR primers.
+In the OligoLego repository, the hg38 penalty table should be unzipped.

 6. Use **ApOPs MATLAB** function as follows:
 ```